Distance: 8.3 mile Loop | Time: 4.5 – 5.5 hours | Level: Moderate

 Stick around to the end, as I also highlight other must-see areas near Canyonlands National Park that you won’t want to miss.

 Complete Guide to Hiking Elephant Hill, Chesler Park, and Druid Arch Trail: Best Hike in the Needles District

 Disclaimer: This post contains affiliate links that may earn me a small commission should you click through and make a purchase (at no additional cost to you).
 Thank you in advance for your support!

 Things to Know Before Visiting Canyonlands National Park

-Canyonlands National Park is massive and largely spread out.
+Canyonlands National Park is the largest park of the Utah Mighty 5.
 Preparing for your trip is crucial.
 Keep these things in mind while planning your trip to the Canyonlands.

 Canyonlands National Park has Four Districts

 Canyonlands National Park is one of the trickier parks to navigate because of its size.
 Canyonlands is split into four districts: Island in the Sky, The Needles, The Maze (requires 4×4 clearance), and the rivers themselves.

 Island in the Sky is by far the most popular and most visited district in Canyonlands National Park.
 The district is a short 45-minute drive from Moab making it easy to access.
 This park also boasts several scenic viewpoints making it a favorite for tourists.